Rokugo Kamakura: Two groups of soldiers holding long bamboo clash to pray for a bountiful harvest

 Kamakura Daimyojin, enshrined in the center of the snow room (bird-chasing hut) ©Misato Town

-It is true that Kamakura Gongoro Kagesada was a brave military commander, but he was not a particularly heroic or great man.
-Yet he is enshrined not only at the Rokugo Kamakura, but also as the god of many Kamakura festivals that are (or were) handed down in Akita Prefecture.
-Perhaps he was a person who achieved great things beyond those mentioned in legend, but there is no way of knowing now
+It is true that Kamakura Gongoro Kagesada was a brave warrior, but he was not a particularly heroic or great man.
+However, he is enshrined not only as the god of the Rokugo Kamakura, but also as the god of many Kamakura festivals that are (or were) handed down in Akita Prefecture

 The Tenhitsu are displayed in the town for three days, and on the final day they are gathered together and burned in a grand ceremony